benroberts999/ampsci/README.md

   * (homebrew is a package manager; install from _https://brew.sh/_)
   * Seems to work best with the homebrew version of gcc.
 Install as: _$brew install gcc_
   * Note: you may need to change the compiler from `g++` to `g++-9` (or similar), or update your environment variables, since calling g++ on mac actually calls clang++ by default
-  * You might have to tell the compiler how to link to the GSL library; see below
+  * You might have to tell the compiler how to link to the GSL library; in Makefile:
+    - PathForGSL=/usr/local/opt/gnu-scientific-library
   * Then compile by running _$make_ from the ampsci directory
+  * Use openMP for parellelisation when using clang++ on mac:
+    * If using g++, should work as per normal
+    * To use openMP with clang, seem to require the llvm version
+    * _$brew install llvm_
+    * Then, in the Makefile, set (exact paths may be different for you):
+      - CXX=/usr/local/opt/llvm/bin/clang++
+      - ExtraInclude=/usr/local/opt/llvm/include/
+      - ExtraLink=/usr/local/opt/llvm/lib/
+    * Note: For me, I have to set OPT=-O1 for this to work, otherwise takes infinite time to compile.

 ### Compilation: Windows:

 For windows, the easiest way (for me, anyway) is to use the 'windows subsystem for linux' (requires Windows10).
 Instructions on installation/use here: https://www.roberts999.com/posts/2018/11/wsl-coding-windows-ubuntu.
 Then, the compilation + use can proceed as per Linux above.

-### Compilation: Other:

- * NOTE: If you get the following error message on compile, change '_UseOpenMP=yes_' to '_UseOpenMP=no_' in Makefile:
+In theory, should work with MSVC - but no CMAKE file provided (yet)

+### Common Compilation errors:

  * **error: unsupported option -fopenmp**
+  - openmp (used for parallelisation) is not working.
+See above for some possible solutions.
+  - Quick fix: change '_UseOpenMP=yes_' to '_UseOpenMP=no_' in Makefile

+ * **fatal error: gsl/<...>.h: No such file or directory** (or similar)
+ * **gsl** related linking/compilation error:
+  - Could not find required GSL libraries.
+Either they are not installed, or you need to link to them
+  - 1) Ensure GSL is installed (see above for instructions)
- * **Linking to GSL**: If GSL library is not installed in _/usr/local/_, you have to tell the compiler where to find the GSL files.
+  - 2) If GSL library is not installed in _/usr/local/_, you have to tell the compiler where to find the GSL files.
 Do this by setting the _PathForGSL_ option in Makefile.
 Common examples:
     * _PathForGSL=/opt/gsl/2.1/gnu_ # For UQ's getafix cluster
     * _PathForGSL=/usr/local/opt/gnu-scientific-library_ # For my macbook
     * Note: the exact path may differ for you, depending on where GSL was installed

+* **error: too few arguments to function ‘int gsl_bspline_deriv_eval**
+ - This is because the code is linking to a very old version of GSL.
+You might need to update GSL.
+If you have updated GSL (to at least version 2.0) and still get the message, the code is probably linking against the wrong version of GSL; see above to point the compiler to the correct version

+* **other:**
  * Sometimes, the compiler will not be able to find the correct libraries (particular, e.g., on clusters).
 In this case, there are two options in the Makfefile: **ExtraInclude** and **ExtraLink**
    * These add paths to include the correct directories for both -I "includes" (for compilation), and -L link flags (for linking libraries) in Makefile.
 These can be a little tricky to get right (don't include the -I or -L)

- * NOTE: If you get the following error, it is because the code is linking to a very old version of GSL.
-You might need to update GSL.
-If you have updated GSL (to at least version 2.0) and still get the message, the code is probably linking against the wrong version of GSL; see above to point the compiler to the correct version
-   * **error: too few arguments to function ‘int gsl_bspline_deriv_eval**

 --------------------------------------------------------------------------------